morrislab/pairtree/README.md

    Or install the dependencies in your current environment:

         git clone https://github.com/jwintersinger/pairtree
-        conda install --list requirements.txt
+        conda create -n pairtree --file requirements.txt --yes conda activate pairtree

    Pairtree has only been tested on Linux systems, but should work on any UNIX-like OS (including macOS).

-2. Download and build the C code required to fit subclone frequencies to the tree.
+3. Download and build the C code required to fit subclone frequencies to the tree.
 This algorithm was published in [Jia et al.](https://arxiv.org/abs/1811.01129), and uses the authors' implementation with minor modifications.